Where is the best place to insert my pump set or CGM sensor?

 To put this issue of cannula length into perspective… The distance between the surface of the skin and the muscle (at a 90 degree angle to the skin surface) may be less than 4mm in some children, particularly in preschool and early-school-age children.
 Yet most infusion sets have a cannula length of 6mm or longer (especially for sets with an angled entry).
 If there is not enough fat below the skin before you hit the muscle layer, there is an increase chance of the cannula bending and “kinking”, which is likely to lead to erratic absorption and, therefore, unpredictable blood glucose readings.
 (I know firsthand the frustration of this scenario! ~Michelle) In addition, the stinging sensation that some kids experience upon bolus delivery is largely related to cannula length – an appropriate length is likely to reduce stinging.

-So in addition to infusion set choice, the location of the site on the body is also important.
+So in addition to infusion set choice, the location on the body is also important.
 A good site will have enough fatty tissue so that the end of the cannula sits in the target area of fat – to test, see if you can “pinch an inch” – if you can, that site may be viable.
-For individualized information on selecting an infusion site, please discuss this with your child’s diabetes health care team.

 The following body parts are commonly used as infusion sites (listed in order from the quickest, most consistent absorption at the top of the list):

 - The abdomen (tummy) tends to absorb insulin most quickly and consistently

 - The top of the buttocks (bum); or